 Indeed, its entrepreneurial culture is one of the strong hands the UK can justifiably claim in the face of Brexit.
 The Small Business Minister, Margot James, recently noted the need to nurture entrepreneurship.
 “This government is committed to ensuring the UK remains the best place in the world to start and grow a business,” she stressed.
 “That means identifying and then helping those high-growth businesses to scale-up, go global and invest in their future.”

 What do business owners think about starting a business after Brexit?

 What will happen to the UK post-Brexit remains a point of contention and business owners are similarly divided.
 According to research from Informi, 37% of business owners believe that Brexit will make it harder for them to thrive, whilst 33% take the opposite view, and believe it will make things easier.
 There are plenty too who really have no idea.
 And who can blame them?

-Another interesting survey conducted by Statista in 2019 show that 16% of business owners participants are planning to relocate their business somewhere else, while a staggering 62% are not planning to relocate their operations abroad after Brexit.
+Another interesting survey conducted by Statista in 2019 showed that 16% of business owners participants planned to relocate their business somewhere else, while a staggering 62% were not planning to relocate their operations abroad after Brexit.

 Find more statistics at Statista